Motorcycle Accident Lawyers Serving Hialeah

 Under Florida law 316.405, drivers must use daytime headlights even during the daytime hours to ensure they are seen by oncoming traffic.
 When it comes to weaving in and out of lanes, Florida law 316.208 prohibits drivers from going in and out of traffic.
 Motorcycle drivers must obey all standard traffic laws and wear a helmet if they are under 21, per Florida law 316.211.Do Florida Car Laws Pertain to Motorcyclists Too?

-Florida’s pure-comparative rule when auto accidents occur means that both parties involved in the accident share the blame to some degree and should seek financial help from their insurance company instead of filing a lawsuit.
+Florida’s modified-comparative rule when auto accidents occur means that both parties involved in the accident share the blame to some degree and should seek financial help from their insurance company instead of filing a lawsuit.

 Does this apply to motorcyclists too?
 Yes, it does.